 The Maple Ridge Recycling Depot is located at 10092 – 236th Street, just off River Road in the Albion Industrial Park.

-Maple Ridge has had a public Recycling Depot for its residents for over 30 years.
-The Maple Ridge Recycling Depot was built in 1990 and custom-designed for the Ridge Meadows Recycling Society.
-Its location at the entrance to Metro Vancouver’s garbage transfer station was chosen to make it easy for residents to recycle as much as possible before their ‘real’ garbage began its journey to the landfill or incinerator.
+Maple Ridge has had a public Recycling Depot for its residents for almost 50 years.
+The current Maple Ridge Recycling Depot was built in 1990 and custom-designed for Ridge Meadows Recycling Society.
+Its location at the entrance to Metro Vancouver’s Maple Ridge Recycling & Waste Centre for Garbage, Green Waste, Mattress, & Gypsum (Drywall) Drop-off was chosen to make it easy for residents to recycle as much as possible before their ‘real’ garbage began its journey to the landfill or incinerator.

 The Maple Ridge Recycling Depot consists of several different areas.